Zafar Ali Khan: Most popular Naats

-Death
+Death and legacy

-He died on 27 November 1956, Wazirabad, Punjab.
-His funeral prayer was led by his companion Mohammad Abdul Ghafoor Hazarvi.
+He died on 27 November 1956, and was buried in Wazirabad, Punjab.
+His funeral prayer was led by his companion and friend Mohammad Abdul Ghafoor Hazarvi.

-Memorials and legacy

 Sahiwal Stadium, а multi-purpose stadium in Sahiwal, Punjab, was renamed as Zafar Ali Stadium in his honour.
 It is used for football and cricket games.
 The stadium holds 10,000 people.

-He served the Pakistan Movement and is acknowledged as the father of Urdu language journalism.
-It has been said of him:

-"he was the father of Urdu journalism, … the Zamindar newspaper, when Zafar Ali Khan was the proprietor and editor, was the Urdu newspaper for the Muslims."
+Zafar Ali Khan was an active member of the Khilafat Movement and a close associate of Maulana Muhammad Ali Jauhar.

+S. M. Ikram, a noted Pakistani scholar and historian writes about Zafar Ali Khan:

+"He was young, forceful and courageous, and enthusiastically responded to the new political trends.
+In his hands the Zamindar became the most influential Urdu daily of Northern India and his role in politics was second only to that of Ali Brothers and Abul Kalam Azad during the Khilafat movement".

+Later, he also served the Pakistan Movement and was an outspoken activist against British rule.
 Recognising Zafar Ali Khan's contributions to the Pakistan Movement, the Punjab government in Pakistan established a 'Maulana Zafar Ali Khan Trust' that initiated the 'Zafar Ali Khan Award' for outstanding journalists to be awarded every year.
-A public degree college in Wazirabad is named after him as Government Molana Zafar Ali Khan Degree College.
+A public degree college in Wazirabad is named after him as Government Maulana Zafar Ali Khan Degree College.

+Commemorative postage stamp

 Pakistan Post issued a commemorative postage stamp in his honor in its 'Pioneers of Freedom' series.